jhwinter/design-patterns-java/design-patterns/docs/behavioral_patterns.md

 **Game Development**: A game loop (initialize, update, render) can be defined in a base class, with specific games implementing their own logic for updating and rendering.

 The **Template Method Pattern** is ideal for situations where a common algorithm exists, but some steps may need to be redefined by subclasses.
 It helps enforce structure and promotes reusability, while allowing flexibility where needed.

+### Quiz

+* The purpose of the Template Method design pattern:
+  * defines the skeleton of an algorithm in a base class
+  * allows subclasses to override certain steps of the algorithm without changing its overall structure
+  * allows subclasses to alter the structure of an algorithm without changing the algorithm's skeleton
+* A "hook" is a method in the base class with a default or empty implementation that subclasses can override to extend or modify behavior.
+* In the Template Method Pattern, the base class defines the overall structure or "template" of an algorithm, and some steps are delegated to subclasses to define.
+* The Template Method Pattern adheres to the Open/Closed Principle because the algorithm's structure is defined in the base class, while subclasses can extend or modify specific steps without changing the overall template.
+* The Template pattern is well-suited for report generation, where a common structure exists, but specific content and formatting vary across different report types.